-Celery is that well known strong tasting vegetable, commonly thought to contain less calories than the energy used to consume it.
+Celery is that well known strong tasting vegetable, commonly thought to contain fewer calories than the energy used to consume it.
 Made up mostly of water, it’s amazing that this unassuming green food stuff is so widely used for its crunchy leafy stalks, root and seeds in food flavourings across the world.
 Celery is part of the carrot family, plants having flowers in umbels, also including parsley, anise, caraway and dill.

 Celery allergy seems to be far more common in central Europe, mainly France, Switzerland and Germany, and less so in the UK and US, where peanut allergy is the most common.
 It is one of the small number of foods, the biggest being peanut, that appear to provoke the most severe allergic reactions; for people with celery allergy, exposure can cause potentially fatal anaphylactic shock.